onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Everyone's ULTIMATE Concern ?!..
 A Sermon on the Web & the Final Inversion

-Our ULTIMATE Concern - A Sermon on the Web, the Final Inversion & Return of Accounting
+Our ULTIMATE Concern - Rearchitecting The Matrix - A Sermon on the Web

+Our ULTIMATE Concern == ??? — A Sermon on the Web

+Everyone's ULTIMATE Concern == ??? — A Sermon on the Web

 the greatest slaughter of sacred cows - democracy (1 man 1 vote), capitalism, communism, socialism